morse-simulator/morse/doc/morse/dev/dev_overview.rst

 - examples : it contains examples about :

   - how to control the simulator (in clients)
-  - more or less elaborate scenarii (in scenarii)
+  - more or less elaborate test scenarii (in scenarii)
 - src : it contains all the python scripts used by the simulator : it is the core of the simulator

-  - morse/actuators : it contains implementation for various robot controllers
+  - morse/actuators : it contains implementation for various robot actuators
   - morse/blender : it contains some scripts needed at the initialization of the game engine
+  - morse/builder : it contains the scripts for the API that permits creating a simulation scenario from a Python file.
+See the :doc:`Builder API <builder>` documentation
   - morse/core : it contains core classes for the MORSE project (services, base objects, sensors, ...)
   - morse/helpers : it contains various helpers (math transformation)
   - morse/middleware : it contains the code for linking with different middlewares